 method in the IOwnerRepository

-interface and in the OwnerRepository
+interface and the OwnerRepository

 class: